cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 ## Challenge

-Could you write a version of this contract that
+Can you write a version of this contract that does the following:
-a) Given the timeout automatically decides if the campaign was successful or not
+a) Automatically decides if the campaign was successful or not (given the timeout).
-b) It reimburses all the Pledges automatically.
+b) Reimburses all the pledges automatically.

 # Challenge: Translate a Solidity smart contract to Glow